top of page

 Musical Remembrances

 There is no better accompaniment to a night out than live music, and Mérida is known for it.
-You can also enjoy live music and dancing every Tuesday at 8:30 pm at Santiago Park (Calle 59 at Calle 72) in a light and very friendly atmosphere.
+You can enjoy live music and dancing every Tuesday at 8:30 pm at Santiago Park (Calle 59 at Calle 72) in a light and very friendly atmosphere.
 It's called "Musical Remembrances".

 Olimpo Cultural Center at Plaza Grande